Honours Field Course Fall 2020.

 It was another exciting and informative week in August for our 3rd year Geography, Environmental Studies, and Geomatic students.
-Students in GEOG 3000 / ENST 3900 were introduce to various in-field research methods and sampling approaches, coupled with actual in-field experience throughout Lanark, a rural village and county located about an hour west of Ottawa.
+Students in GEOG3000/ENST3900 were introduced to various in-field research methods and sampling approaches, coupled with actual in-field experience throughout Lanark, a rural village and county located about an hour west of Ottawa.

 Students were organized into research teams to conduct field research and analyze issues that concern the residents of the region.
 Each group’s fieldwork had some component of environmental studies, human geography, physical geography, and geomatics.
 The field camp took place the last week of August over 6 days and was based at Providence Point Retreat Centre in Lanark.
 The structure of the course consisted of one in-school orientation day and one in-field day of background preparation.
 This skills-development component was followed by four days of data collection in the Perth, Almonte, and Lanark township region.

 The residential component included guest lectures and interaction with stakeholders from the region.
 The rest of the course will be completed during the fall term back at Carleton.